XanderStrike/bot-honeypot/README.md

-# 🤖 Bot Trap
+# 🤖 Bot Honeypot

 A tiny honeypot that catches misbehaving bots and web scrapers in the act.
 Because if you're going to ignore robots.txt, you might as well end up in our hall of shame.

 ## What it does